Ward Ritchie

+Early life and career

 Ritchie grew up in South Pasadena and attended the Marengo Avenue School, South Pasadena High School, and graduated in 1928 from Occidental College in Northeast Los Angeles.
 After a brief stint in law school at USC, Ritchie turned his attention to printing, his true passion.
-He enrolled at Frank Wiggins Trade School (now Los Angeles Trade-Technical College).
-In 1930, Ritchie apprenticed in Paris with the renowned printer François-Louis Schmied.
+He enrolled at Frank Wiggins Trade School (now Los Angeles Trade–Technical College).
+In 1930, Ritchie apprenticed in Paris with the renowned artist and printer François-Louis Schmied.

+Career

 Returning to South Pasadena, Ritchie co-founded, along with fellow printer Grant Dahlstrom and bookseller Jacob "Jake" Zeitlin, the Rounce & Coffin Club.
 This club was created as a less formal alternative to the Zamorano Club, where other bibliophiles gathered in Los Angeles, and to which he was later welcomed in 1934.
 The following year, he established the Ward Ritchie Press, through which he published thousands of books, over 750 designed by himself; his output included works by poets Robinson Jeffers, Carl Sandburg, Archibald MacLeish, Carlyle MacIntyre, librarian Lawrence Clark Powell, novelist Alexandre Dumas, and many others.